jasminebahremand/insurance-risk-modeling/README.md

 ---

 ## Key Findings
-- **LightGBM achieved R²=0.77 and MAE=14.14** on loss cost prediction — strongest across all models tested
+- **LightGBM achieved the lowest RMSE (548.74)** on loss cost prediction — strongest across all models tested
 - **Gradient Boosting achieved ROC-AUC=0.7889** on claim classification — highest across seven models
 - **Sample weighting nearly tripled recall for actual claims** (0.06 → 0.18) with only marginal ROC-AUC reduction — a meaningfully better model for real-world use
 - **Insurance tenure and net premium were the top SHAP drivers** — Emerging policyholders (3–5 years) showed the highest average loss cost and volatility; Loyal customers (11+ years) showed the lowest